shawnsmithdev/zermelo/README.md

 Zermelo Subpackages
 -------------------
 Using `zermelo.Sort()` allocates buffer space equal in size to the slice you are sorting, which must eventually be garbage collected.
 It also incurs a (very small) constant overhead for runtime reflection.
 While premature optimization should be avoided, this behavior may be a performance concern in demanding applications.
 Zermelo provides individual subpackages for each of the supported types, and new packages will be created as new types become supported.
 Subpackages have a `SortBYOB()` method where you can Bring Your Own Buffer (BYOB).
 Providing a buffer that is smaller than the slice you are sorting will cause a runtime panic.
-The subpackages `zuint` and `zint` must still use reflection as the bit width (32/64) is only available at runtime.

 ```go
 import "github.com/shawnsmithdev/zermelo/zuint64"